panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 ## 5. Conclusion

-*Programming to an interface* is a useful tool to design a class which dependency can change in time or which dependency is chosen depending on some runtime value.
+*Programming to an interface* is a useful tool to design a class in which the dependency can change in time or different dependency implementations can be selected by some runtime value.

 Programming to an interface usually requires the main class to depend on an interface, and the concrete implementations to implement the interface.
-Then the main class depenency is supplied as an argument to its constructor.
+Then the main class dependency is supplied as an argument to its constructor.